 It is worth remarking that the standard deviation in wages between companies is about 2.5 times the standard deviation within companies.
 Not surprisingly, then, the strong effect of first-year GPA on the wage is mostly due to students with higher GPAs finding employment at higher-paying companies, and not due to their being paid more in the same company.
 This can be seen from regressions of log pay on the same set of variables, done with company means on the one hand, and with company fixed effects on the other.
-In the former case, the effect of GPA is strong (and, as expected, being sc/st has a strong negative effect if GPA is omitted from the set of controls).
-But the latter, within-company, regressions give p < 0.01, p < 0.05, p < 0.1 small and insignificant estimates for the coefficients of GPA and of the sc/st dummy even with GPA omitted.
+In the former case, the effect of GPA is strong (and, as expected, being SC/ST has a strong negative effect if GPA is omitted from the set of controls).
+But the latter, within-company, regressions give small and insignificant estimates for the coefficients of GPA and of the SC/ST dummy even with GPA omitted.
 We do not explicitly report these results here to save space.